Skip to content

 Troubleshooting

-• Verify the assignee picker field has a value
+• Check if the assignee picker field actually has someone selected

-• Ensure the task type is set to “Email - Auto Send”
+• Verify the task type is “Email - Auto Send” not just a regular task

-• Verify the correct field is selected in the automation rule
+• Double-check you picked the right field in your automation rule

 Example: IT service request completion